 Q: How is Ellové different from barre classes or other conditioning classes for dancers?

-A: Ellové is taught by dance-trained, certified instructors, who understand the dancer aesthetic, class flow, fluidity of movement, alignment, technique, and musicality.
-Not only is the format of the class unique to Ellové, but the artistry in the delivery makes it perfect for the dance studio environment.
+A: Ellové is taught in your own studio by dance-trained, certified instructors, who understand the dancer aesthetic, class flow, fluidity of movement, alignment, technique, and musicality.
+The entire class is choreographed to music and is focused on moving through our exercises rather than stopping to change props.
+Injury prevention is a key component of the therapeutic approach to movement in Ellové and we are endorsed by contributing dance physical therapist Amy Werner.
+Not only is the format of the class unique to Ellové, but the seamless transitions and artistry in the delivery make it perfect for the dance studio environment.

 Q: How can I take an Ellové class if one isn't offered in my city?

-A: Follow us on social media, where we will occasionally live stream classes.
-We also travel frequently to teach master classes across the country.
-If you are interested in bringing Ellové to your city or studio, contact us at email@example.com - we'd love to discuss with you all the ways we can make Ellové more accessible to your studio or community, including sending your favorite dance instructor to become certified to teach Ellové!
+A: We now offer virtual introductory classes for instructors and studio owners across the country to learn more about Ellové and how to implement it at their studios!
+See Classes for more info.
+We also travel frequently to teach injury prevention workshops, instructor trainings, and present at conferences across the country.
+If you are interested in bringing Ellové to your city or studio or hosting a training, contact us at firstname.lastname@example.org - we'd love to discuss all the ways we can make Ellové more accessible to you!

 Q: How is Ellové taught to different abilities and ages of students?